expectedparrot/edsl/docs/surveys.rst

 *Coming soon:*
 An EDSL survey can also be exported to other platforms such as LimeSurvey, Google Forms, Qualtrics and SurveyMonkey.
 This can be useful for combining responses from AI and human audiences.
-See a [demo notebook](https://docs.expectedparrot.com/en/latest/notebooks/edsl_components.html).
+See a `demo notebook <https://docs.expectedparrot.com/en/latest/notebooks/edsl_components.html>`_.

 Constructing a survey